rds_dbsync

 table5: select * from table_big where column1 >= '2016-08-05'

 • -d: optional.
-This parameter indicates that only the DDL statement used to create the destination table is generated and data is not synchronized.
+This parameter specifies that only the DDL statement used to create the destination table is generated and data is not synchronized.

 • -n: optional.
-This parameter indicates that the definitions of table partitions are not included in the DDL statement.
-It must be used with the -d parameter.
+This parameter specifies that the definitions of table partitions are not included in the DDL statement.
+You must use this parameter together with the -d parameter.

 • -j: optional.
-This parameter indicates the number of threads concurrently used to synchronize data.
+This parameter specifies the number of threads that are concurrently used to synchronize data.
 If you do not specify this parameter, five concurrent threads are used.

 • -s: optional.
-This parameter indicates the schema of the destination table.
-Set it to public.
+This parameter specifies the schema of the destination table.
+Set this parameter to public.

 Full database migration

-1. Run the following command to obtain the DDL statement used to create a table in the destination database:
+1. Run the following command to obtain the DDL statement that is used to create a table in the destination database:

 ./mysql2pgsql -d